 - Advance research on mind and body interventions, practices, and disciplines.

-- Increase understanding of "real world" patterns and outcomes of CAM use and its integration into health care and health promotion.
+- Increase understanding of “real world” patterns and outcomes of complementary and alternative medicine use and its integration into health care and health promotion.

 - Improve the capacity of the field to carry out rigorous research.

-- Develop and disseminate objective, evidence-based information on CAM interventions.
+- Develop and disseminate objective, evidence-based information on complementary and alternative medicine interventions.